-The mix contains Hibiscus, Elderflower, Cornflower, Lavender and Orange Petals, Thyme Petals and Leaves, Violet, Erica and Yarrow Petals, Saffron threads.
+The mix contains Hibiscus, Elderflower, Cornflower, Lavender, and Orange Petals, Thyme Petals and Leaves, Violet, Erica and Yarrow Petals, and Saffron threads.
 All of the ingredients are certified organically grown.
+So this is the sidebar about my glaze inspiration.

-The cake is super sweet and sticky.
-What I like about using this flower mix for the glaze is the savory elements provide some balance to all the milky sweetness.
+This cake is super sweet and sticky.
+So the savory elements in this flower mix provide a good balance in the glaze to all the milky sweetness of the cake.

-If dried blue flowers are too hard to find, you can easily substitute dried lavender.
+Here’s a tip: If dried blue flowers are too hard to find, dried lavender is an easy substitute.
 Just make sure to halve the amount.

 For the Cake: